Good Old-Fashioned Dilly Beans Canning Recipe

 Table salt contains iodine and anti-caking agents that can darken food and make the jars cloudy.
 Pickling salt, also known as canning salt, is just pure granulated salt (sodium chloride) with no additives.

-Type of vinegar for pickling
+Type of Vinegar for Pickling

 Use commercial vinegar with at least 5% acidity for pickling.
 The most common types used for canning are apple cider and white vinegar.